mylittletony/mylittletony.github.io/_posts/2017-01-24-case-study-vital.markdown

 <h2>What’s your favourite feature?</h2>

-<p>To be able to automatically rotate guest WiFi passwords and let the relevant people know — with our old solution these often weren’t changed frequently enough, so Cucumber has helped us to improve security of our client networks.</p>
+<p>To be able to automatically rotate guest WiFi passwords and let the relevant people know — with our old solution these often weren’t changed frequently enough, so CT WiFi has helped us to improve security of our client networks.</p>

 <h2>Lastly, is there anything else you’d like to add?</h2>

 <p>So far, we’re very happy with the solution.
-It’s not been too long since we started using Cucumber but looks like all is going well.</p>
+It’s not been too long since we started using CT WiFi but looks like all is going well.</p>

-<p>Thanks for the feedback Lee, we’ve enjoyed working with Vital so far and your feature requests will help us improve Cucumber for everyone.</p>
+<p>Thanks for the feedback Lee, we’ve enjoyed working with Vital so far and your feature requests will help us improve CT WiFi for everyone.</p>

 <hr>

 <div class="mdl-typography--text-center">
-<p><i>Cucumber Tony is a cloud based WiFi management platform for businesses.
+<p><i>CT WiFi is a cloud based WiFi management platform for businesses.
 The firmware gives consumer-grade WiFi access points enterprise-like capabilities.
 Or you can utilise the captive portal solution with your existing infrastructure.
-Create a free account and check it here <a href="https://cucumberwifi.io">cucumberwifi.io</a></i></p>
+Create a free account and check it here <a href="https://ct-networks.io">ct-networks.io</a></i></p>
 <div class="text-center">
-<h2>Come join Cucumber</h2>
+<h2>Come join CT WiFi</h2>
 <a href="https://my.ctapp.io/#/create" class="button success dst">Sign Up</a><br>
-<p>Sign-up for Cucumber Tony, it's free for unlimited access points :)</p>
+<p>Sign-up for CT WiFi, it's free for unlimited access points :)</p>
 </div>
 <hr>
 </div>